krutikov-roman/HCI-Assignment-Prototypes/README.md

 # 📱 Sheridan Courses App (HCI Assignment 2)

-A figma prototype for a simple mobile app for interacting with Sheridan Courses.
+A Figma prototype for a simple mobile app for interacting with Sheridan Courses.

 It allows a user to log in and see their Course List.
-From there, within each course there is
+From there, within each course there is:

 * The main page with Announcements and Course Content
 * Navigation back to the Course List